awsdocs/aws-codebuild-user-guide/doc_source/sample-ecr.md

    1. For **Effect**, leave **Allow** selected\.
 This indicates that you want to allow access to another AWS account\.

    1. For **Principal**, do one of the following:
-      +  If your project uses AWS CodeBuild credentials to pull an Amazon ECR image, type `codebuild.amazonaws.com`\.
+      +  If your project uses CodeBuild credentials to pull an Amazon ECR image, type `codebuild.amazonaws.com`\.
       + If your project uses a cross\-account Amazon ECR image, type `arn:aws:iam::AWS-account-ID):root`, where `AWS-account-ID` is the account that you want to give access\.

    1. Skip the **All IAM entities** list\.